johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-15-dual-publishing-esm-cjs-modules-with-tsup-are-the-types-wrong/index.md

 ## Conclusion

 In this post, we've seen how to publish a package that supports both ESM and CJS modules using `tsup`.
 We've also seen how to ensure that the types are correct using the tool `Are the Types Wrong`.

-I hope you found this post helpful and that it saves you some time and frustration when publishing your next package.
+It's probably worth saying that `Are the Types Wrong` doesn't check everything, and that `tsup`s method of dual compilation makes some unchecked assumptions too.
+Using these tools isn't a silver bullet, given how complicated the ESM/CJS compatibility story is, but they do their best to help.

 Thanks to [Andrew Branch](https://github.com/andrewbranch) for putting together `Are the Types Wrong` and to the folk that work on `tsup` for making it easy to build packages that support both ESM and CJS modules.
+Thanks also to Andrew for his help in reviewing this post.

 Remember, friends don't let friends publish packages with incorrect types!